The veraPDF consortium’s objective is to deliver PDF/A validation software accepted and supported by the PDF technology industry.

-From architecture to functionality to test files, all aspects of veraPDF are subject to the review of and acceptance by the PDF Association’s PDF Validation Technical Working Group, including many who participate in the relevant ISO working groups.
+From architecture to functionality to test files, all aspects of veraPDF are subject to the review of and acceptance by the PDF Association’s PDF/A Technical Working Group, including many who participate in the relevant ISO working groups.

 Memory institutions, a critical customer population for archival files, are a key constituency, and are represented in the veraPDF by the Open Preservation Foundation and the Digital Preservation Coalition, which survey their members for policies and other input on validator features.

-By the middle of 2017, as outlined in the project’s timeline, the veraPDF consortium will deliver feature-complete, acceptance-tested validation software.
-Key features will include:
+By the middle of 2017, as outlined in the project’s timeline, the veraPDF consortium delivered feature-complete, acceptance-tested validation software.
+Key features include:

 - Free, open-source, purpose-built Implementation Checker validation software for all parts and conformance levels of the PDF/A specification for archival PDF documents.